minjiyoon/KTN/README.md

 `Model/` directory contains how to train HGNN and KTN models on the preprocessed heterogeneous datasets.

 ## Setup
 This implementation is based on python==3.7.
-To run the code, you need the dependencies listed in `requirement.txt'
+To run the code, you need the dependencies listed in `requirement.txt`

 ## OAG DataSet
 Our current experiments are conducted on Open Academic Graph on Computer Science field (OAG-CS).